| Demo |

 different length tubes |

-matter how they are blown (recorder mouthpiece vs pan-pipe vs
+doesn't matter how they are blown (recorder mouthpiece vs

-'trumpet').
-Note that it can be quite hard to reach the
+pan-pipe vs 'trumpet').
+Note that it can be quite hard

 |